department-of-veterans-affairs/vets-website/va-gov/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 You can start your online application right now, or find out how to apply by mail, in person, or with the help of a trained professional.<br>
 [Find out how to apply for disability benefits](/disability-benefits/apply/).

 **Note:** Please be sure to upload all medical evidence or supporting documents at the end of the form.

-<script src="https://standards.usa.gov/assets/js/vendor/uswds.min.js" type="text/javascript"></script>